Compare motorbike breakdown cover

 - the age of your bike – older bikes are usually more expensive to cover.

 - how powerful your bike is – some providers might charge more depending on the make and engine size of your bike.
 Premiums are often higher for more expensive and powerful models.

 What happens if I don’t have breakdown cover?

 If you don’t have motorbike breakdown cover and things go wrong, you might need to call around to find a willing friend or local garage to collect you.
-This could involve paying the garage a fee and you might have to find alternative transport to continue your journey.
+This could involve a hefty fee and you might have to find alternative transport to continue your journey.